UyAaron112/CPE112-Student_Performance_Prediction/README.md

 pip install flask pandas numpy scikit-learn

+3. Launch the Backend (api.py) in the terminal

+python api.py

-3. Launch the Web Interface (The "Front End")
+Launch the Web Interface (The "Front End")
 Now that the model file exists, we can start your Flask server.

 Run the application: